newrelic/newrelic-java-agent-ansible-role/README.md

 ## Description

 This role installs and configures the [New Relic Java agent][3].
-It should work with minimal configuration for applications running under Tomcat.
-Our aim is to support many of the most popular Java web servers over time.
+It should work with minimal configuration for applications running under Tomcat, Jetty or Wildfly.
+Our aim is to support the most popular Java web servers over time.

 ## Requirements

-Requires unzip to be available on the target hosts.
+This role requires the `unzip` command to be available on the target hosts.

 ## Role Variables

 ### Agent configuration

-Configuration specific to the agent goes in the `nr_java_agent_config` dictionary.
+Configuration specific to the agent goes in the `nr_java_agent_config` dictionary and will be added to the Java agent's config file - `newrelic.yml` - by template.
+The most commonly-used settings can be specified through this role - some examples can be found in `examples/agent_config.yml`.
+However, if you need to configure settings that aren't listed below, you'll need to provide your own, preconfigured `newrelic.yml` file - see [Using your own agent config file](#Using-your-own-agent-config-file) below for details.

 #### license_key (REQUIRED)